carnage/carnage.github.io/_posts/2016-07-25-writing-defect-free-code.md

 As an added bonus, putting type hints into your code allows your IDE to autocomplete much more effectively - speeding up your development and reducing errors from typos in function names.

+#### Encapsulate knowledge inside classes

+Probably the best weapon we have in helping developers who interact with our code later on is to reduce the cognitive burden on them for getting something done.
+The less of your code they have to read and understand to complete their task the better.

+When you wrote the code, you gained a lot of knowledge about the specific problem you were solving.
+This knowledge is not something that another developer who is working on the code necessarily has

 #### The 80/20 rule